slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Everything that can be invented has been invented."
 -- Charles Duell (director of us patent office)*

-> *"Science is organized knowledge.
-Wisdom is organized life."
--- Immanuel Kant*

-> *"The laws of nature are written by the hand of God in the language of mathematics."
--- Galileo Galilei*

 > *"Scientists study the world as it is, engineers create the world that never has been."
 -- Theodore von Karman*